Gawler is a tiny rural community, several kilometres inland from Ulverstone, on Tasmania’s north-west coast.

 In early March there was an even more positive update; GAWLER GOLD MINE Big Developments Reported According to reports, big developments are taking place on the Gawler goldfield, where Gawler River Goldmines is proceeding to prove the lode, where it is being shown that highly payable gold exists.
 The chairman of directors (Mr. A Mather) stated at Ulverstone yesterday that workmen had cut a splendid quartz reef of seven feet width across to the hanging wall.
 Dish returns, he said, averaged 3 ounces of coarse gold to the ton.

-It created such a sense of hope for the future.
+It created such an important sense of hope for the future.

 ALL THAT GLISTERS……